 Fan Access Policy

 The Southeastern Conference Fan Access Policy states: “In all sports, access to the competition area shall be limited to participating student-athletes, coaches, officials, support personnel and properly-credentialed individuals, at all times.
 For the safety of participants and spectators alike, at no time before, during or after a contest shall spectators be permitted to enter the competition area.”
-Students violating this policy–including by rushing a court, field, or other competition area–are subject to corrective action through the University’s accountability process, and may be required to pay a fine.
+Students who violate this policy—including by rushing a court, field, or other competition areas—are subject to corrective action through the University’s accountability process, and may be required to pay a fine.
 In addition, individuals who improperly enter the competition area may be expelled from the facility, arrested for trespassing, or lose future ticket privileges.

 Signs, Banners, and Artificial Noisemakers

 Students may paint themselves, using the common names for Vanderbilt teams (e.g., Dores, Vandy, VU).
 Students and/or registered student organizations may submit banners to be displayed at the game to the appropriate athletic department official, prior to the game.
 Banners with obscene, offensive, or derogatory messages—as determined by athletic department personnel—will not be displayed.
 Efforts will be made to display all banners submitted and approved.
 Banners must be submitted to the designated member of the athletic department a minimum of 48 hours prior to a contest.
 Students are permitted to bring hand-held signs to athletic events provided that the signs meet the following guidelines:

 - The signs must be no larger than one piece of standard-size poster board (22″ x 28″);

 - Signs may not display abusive, offensive, or obscene words or drawings—as determined by athletic department personnel; and